yolandalalala/SmartGD/README.md

 * This repo provides a demo notebook `smartgd_demo.ipynb` for model training and evaluation.
 With Nvidia A100, each training epoch takes 5 minutes on average.
 It takes up to 1000 epochs to completly converge.

 * This repo includes a two model checkpoints
-  * `generator_stress_only.pt`: This reproduces the result for Stress Majorization-only objective function reported in the paper.
+  * `generator_stress_only.pt`: This reproduces the result for Stress Minimization-only objective function reported in the paper.
   * `generator_xing_only.pt`: This reproduces the result for Crossings Minimization-only objective function reported in the paper.

 * For evaluation on custom data, the easiest way is to subclass `RomeDataset` and override `raw_file_names` and `process_raw` methods.
     > **Caveat**: Even though the behavior of `process` do not need to be overriden, it is required to have a dummy `def process(self): super().process()` defined in the subclasses to make it work properly.
 For details, please refer to `pyg.data.InMemoryDataset` [documentation](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#torch_geometric.data.InMemoryDataset).

+* For model benckmarking on a comprehensive set of evaluation metrics and baselines, please refer to [GraphDrawingBenchmark](https://github.com/yolandalalala/GraphDrawingBenchmark).

 ## Citation
 If you used our code or find our work useful in your research, please consider citing: